aksenofo/sparrow/README.md

 You may use openssl with libev (minimalistic idea)
 See example forlder.
 Project is unsing some socket wrapper only for simplify unitest and example as well.
-You may use your own wrapers for yoy projects.
+You may use your own wrapers for you projects.

 # Downloading